 There is also the misconception that Eula has bad AoE but completely excels in 2-4 enemy count content.
 Again, this is only partially true.
 If you play Eula statically, without adapting your combo to floors, Eula has a very bad time against AoE content.

-However, as a claymore character, she is capable of hitting multiple enemies with one attack, her Burst has a decently large AoE that with good positioning and conscious gameplay, you can destroy mob floors with proper AI manipulation.
-Also, mob content tends to feature humanoid enemies (hilichurls, treasure hunters, Fatuis), which inherently have low Physical damage resistance, which makes Eula’s AoE issues quite exaggerated.
+However, as a Claymore character, she is capable of hitting multiple enemies with one attack, her Burst has a decently large AoE that with good positioning and conscious gameplay, you can destroy mob floors with proper AI manipulation.
+Also, mob content tends to feature humanoid enemies (hilichurls, treasure hoarders, Fatuis), which inherently have low Physical damage resistance, which makes Eula’s AoE issues quite exaggerated.

 Unless you compare her to Venti, and no one wins against him.

 The last misconception about Eula is she absolutely destroys single target floors or floors with a very low enemy count.